-The huge range of hotels and in Manchester means that there are great deals to be had at all levels of hospitality.
-You don’t have to make many sacrifices in terms of style or location either – and Manchester’s comprehensive transport system will whisk you away to most places in no time.
-Whether you’re after a boutique hotel with a great little cocktail bar, or a functional room after a night clubbing, read on for our list of the best cheap hotels in Manchester.
+When it comes to places to stay in Manchester, there’s no end of options.
+The huge range of hotels in the city means that whatever your budget, you’ll always find a great deal.
+And if you are working with a relatively limited spend, you still needn’t sacrifice much in terms of style or location.
+And even if you do find yourself off the beaten track, Manchester’s comprehensive, ultra-convenient transport system will whisk you away to most destinations in no time at all.
+Whether you’re after a boutique hotel with a great little cocktail bar, or a functional room after a night clubbing (trust us, you’ve come to the right place), read on for our list of the best cheap hotels in Manchester.

 Manchester's best cheap hotels

-A gastropub and hotel, the Abel has small but well-appointed rooms, and there’s free wifi.
-Breakfast (served until noon) is extra but is worth having – a big choice includes the Manchester fry-up, featuring Bury black pudding.
-Slap bang in the middle of the Northern Quarter, the Abel Heywood is an easy walk to most of central Manchester, including music venues such as the Manchester Arena.
+The Abel is a gastropub and hotel that contains a series of small but well-appointed rooms, each with free wi-fi.
+Breakfast is served until the very comfortable time of noon – and although you have to pay extra, it’s more than worth it: you’ll get a full Manchester fry-up featuring Bury black pudding.
+Located right in the middle of the Northern Quarter, the Abel Heywood is an easy walk to most of central Manchester, where you’ll find music venues such as the Manchester Arena.

-You get a lot for your money at this Marriott-owned hotel in Salford.
-The rooms are a decent size, and come with free wifi and breakfast.
-There’s a fitness centre, a restaurant and bar, and various parking options.
-It’s also very handily placed if you’re visiting Old Trafford, The Lowry arts centre or the Imperial War Museum North, or working in MediaCity, all of which are walking distance of the hotel.
+You certainly get bang for your buck at this Marriott-owned hotel in Salford.
+All rooms are a good size, and come with free wi-fi and breakfast.
+Plus, there’s a fitness centre, a restaurant and a bar, as well as parking options if you’re bringing your car to Manchester.
+The area itself underwent a spell of regeneration a couple of decades ago, and is now a thriving hub that contains Old Trafford, The Lowry gallery, the Imperial War Museum North and MediaCity.

-Hatters hostel is in the Northern Quarter, close to lots of indie coffee shops, bars and shops.
-Breakfast is included in the already bargain price, and wifi is free.
-Spick and span dormitories (some women-only) have bunk beds; you can also stay in single or double rooms.
-Social areas include a basement bar and a self-catering kitchen; amenities range from a TV to a pool table.
+Hatters hostel is another in the Northern Quarter, and not far from a wealth of independent cafés, bars and shops.
+Breakfast comes included in the (very competitive) price, and wi-fi is free.
+The dorms are ordered, tidy, and some are women-only.
+Plus, if you can’t face the idea of bunking with others, there are single and double rooms.
+Communal areas include a basement bar and a self-catering kitchen (always handy if you’re working to a shoestring budget), and amenities range from a television to a pool table.

-A nicely priced hotel in Manchester’s Chinatown.
-It’s part of an international chain, and has a clean, corporate look, but it’s actually a good place for children and pets alike.
-Dogs are charged an extra £15 a night, while families (up to two adults and two children) can sleep here for under £100.
-There’s free wifi, a restaurant, bar, and a fitness centre.
+A fantastic-value hotel in the Chinatown district of Manchester that’s part of an international chain.
+It has a clean, slightly corporate aesthetic, but remains a good spot for kids and pets – dogs are permitted at just an extra £15 a night, while families of two adults and two children can sleep here for under £100.
+You’ll find free wi-fi, a restaurant, bar and a fitness centre here.

 The Place offers well-appointed, modern flats, backed by a range of hotel amenities (including an on-site fitness centre and a restaurant/bar).
 Each apartment has free wifi, a flat-screen TV, and kitchens with a dishwasher and a washing machine.
 There are one-bedroom, two-bedroom and family-sized options.
 The building was a Victorian cotton warehouse and is just yards from Manchester Piccadilly station.